 Vietnam.vn - Nền tảng quảng bá Việt Nam

-The bunker could hold the entire US Congress.
+The bunker could house the US Congress.

 A bunker under an American hotel was designed to protect government officials in the event of a nuclear war.